petoem/mixpanel-crystal/README.md

-# mixpanel
+# mixpanel-crystal

-mixpanel.cr is a library for tracking events on Mixpanel from your crystal applications.
+**mixpanel-crystal** is a library for tracking events on Mixpanel from your crystal applications.

 ## Installation